SlideWave/peaChat/README.md

 * git clone https://github.com/ddaeschler/pchat.git
 * Go to the pchat directory and edit config.js for your environment spcifying your mysql credentials and if necessary the full local path to the upload directory (required when using certain init scripts)
-* Run node app.js setup to initialize the database
+* Run "node app.js setup" to initialize the database
 * Start the app using an init script or "node bin/www"

 ## Plans: